microwalk-project/Microwalk/README.md

 # MicroWalk
 *MicroWalk* is a microarchitectural leakage detection framework, that uses dynamic instrumentation to compare a given program's behaviour for a random set of test cases; if these execution traces differ, it tries to quantify the amount of leaked information.
-For a deeper explanation of its functionality, please consult the corresponding scientific paper.
-TODO link
+For a deeper explanation of its functionality, please consult the corresponding scientific [paper](https://arxiv.org/abs/1808.05575).

 ## Structure
 The software consists of the following modules: